AfriForum: Local government

 AfriForum encourages communities to become self-sufficient.
 Activities undertaken have included a pothole fixing campaign.
 According to the organization, such initiatives are part of its strategy to hold government responsible for service delivery, and are sometimes supported by local municipalities.

 In order to achieve this goal, AfriForum attempts to establish partnerships with municipalities.
 The organisation allegedly submits wish lists to municipalities, and municipalities convert it into action plans to address issues.
 AfriForum says if municipalities do not cooperate in improving service delivery to residents, the organisation approaches courts to order municipalities to enforce service delivery.

 An example of intervention by AfriForum in this regard was the urgent order awarded to the organisation against the Vhembe District Municipality by the High Court in Pretoria, forcing the municipality to supply water to Makhado residents.
 In a similar case in 2013, the North Gauteng High Court in Pretoria granted AfriForum an order stopping the Madibeng Municipality from cutting electricity supply to Hartbeespoort.

-In June 2025, in a case brought forward by Afriforum, the Free State High Court ordered the dissolution of the Ngwathe Local Municipality due to longstanding failures to fulfil its duties to residents, compeling the Free State provincial government to step in.
+In June 2025, in a case brought forward by Afriforum, the Free State High Court ordered the dissolution of the Ngwathe Local Municipality due to longstanding failures to fulfil its duties to residents, compelling the Free State provincial government to step in.

 AfriForum's local government interventions have been described positively, even by its critics.

 Other campaigns and positions

 AfriForum has opposed fracking in the Karoo as well as poaching.
 It has also campaigned against electronic road tolling in Gauteng.

-AfriForum was accepted as amicus curae (friend of the court) during a number of court cases.
-Cases where AfriForum acted as amicus curae, included those allowing voters overseas to vote in South African elections, protecting mineral rights from expropriation, and allowing public schools to promote adherence to only one or predominantly one religion during their religious school activities.
-AfriForum also acted as amicus curae (later co-applicant) in a 2017 case against the Minister of Sports and Recreation, and the Olympic Committee, opposing racial quotas in sport after it was discovered that the racial quotas were being applied in the national netball team selection process.
+AfriForum was accepted as amicus curiae (friend of the court) during a number of court cases.
+Cases where AfriForum acted as amicus curiae, included those allowing voters overseas to vote in South African elections, protecting mineral rights from expropriation, and allowing public schools to promote adherence to only one or predominantly one religion during their religious school activities.
+AfriForum also acted as amicus curiae (later co-applicant) in a 2017 case against the Minister of Sports and Recreation, and the Olympic Committee, opposing racial quotas in sport after it was discovered that the racial quotas were being applied in the national netball team selection process.